 The Vision of Idolatry in the Temple

-So I lifted up my eyes toward the north, and saw, north of the gate, the altar this image of jealousy in the entry.
+So I lifted up my eyes toward the north and saw, north of the altar gate, this idol of jealousy in the entry.

 9 He said to me, “Go in, and see the wicked abominations that they are doing here.”

-10 So I went in and looked, and saw every form of creeping thing, abominable animals, and all the idols of the house of Israel, portrayed around on the wall.
-11 Seventy men among the elders of the house of Israel stood before them.
-In the middle of them Jaazaniah the son of Shaphan stood, every man with his censer in his hand; and the smell of the cloud of incense went up.
+10 So I went in and looked, and engraved around on the walls, I saw every form of crawling creatures and abominable beasts, and all the idols of the house of Israel.
+11 Seventy elders of the house of Israel stood before them.
+In the middle of them Jaazaniah the son of Shaphan stood, every man with his censer in his hand, and the smell of the cloud of incense went up.

-16 He brought me into the inner court of the house of the Lord; and I saw at the door of the temple of the Lord, between the porch and the altar, there were about 25 men, with their backs toward the temple of the Lord, and their faces toward the east.
+16 He brought me into the inner court of the house of the Lord, and I saw at the door of the temple of the Lord, between the porch and the altar, were about 25 men, with their backs toward the temple of the Lord and their faces toward the east.
 They were worshiping the sun toward the east.

 17 Then he said to me, “Have you seen this, son of man?
 Is it a light thing to the house of Judah that they commit these abominations which they are committing here?
 For they have filled the land with violence, repeatedly provoking my anger.
 Indeed, they put the branch to their nose.
 18 Therefore I will also deal with them in wrath.
 I will not spare them, nor will I look on them with pity.
-Though they cry with a loud voice in my ears, yet I will not hear them.”
+Although they cry in my ears loudly, I will not hear them.”

 Slaughter of the Idolators

-5 To the others he said in my hearing, “Go through the city after him, and strike them.
-Don’t spare them, nor look on them with pity.
-6 Utterly destroy the old man, the young men, the young ladies, the little children and the women; but don’t come near anyone who bears the mark.
+5 To the others he said in my hearing, “Go through the city after him and strike them.
+Do not spare them, nor look on them with pity.
+6 Utterly destroy the old men, the young men, the young ladies, the little children and the women, but do not come near anyone who bears the mark.
 Begin at my sanctuary.”

 Then they began with the old men who were in front of the house.

-They went out, and struck in the city.
-8 While they were killing, and I was left, I fell on my face, and cried, and said, “Ah Lord God!
-Will you destroy all the remnant of Israel in the pouring out of your wrath on Jerusalem?”
+8 While they were killing, and I was left alone, I fell on my face and cried and said, “Oh Lord God!
+Will you destroy the entire remnant of Israel in the pouring out of your wrath on Jerusalem?”

 11 The man clothed in linen, who had the ink jar by his side, reported the matter, saying, “I have done as you have commanded me.”